karthick-murugan/wordpress-playground/packages/docs/site/docs/main/how-to-create-a-theme-using-playground.md

 ---

-## ✅ 7.
-Review and Adjust the Theme

-You can import your saved or exported theme back into Playground anytime:

--   Use the `?theme=URL_TO_ZIP` parameter
--   Or manually upload from **Appearance > Themes**

-This allows for peer reviews or continued development.

----

-## 📥 8.
+## 📥 7.
 Import from a GitHub Pull Request

 You can even test themes from a specific pull request: